 CITY OF COVINGTON, GEORGIA HUMAN RESOURCES POLICY ANNUAL LEAVE

+NO. 305

 305.03.3 Personal Days

 In addition to the accrual of annual leave, employees may receive personal time off which shall accrue after twenty (20) years of service at the rate of one (1) day or shift off for every ten (10) years of service.
 For example, an employee with twenty (20) years service is eligible for two (2) personal days; an employee with thirty (30) years service is eligible for three (3) personal days.
 Personal days are added to the employee's annual leave and may be banked along with annual leave as provided herein.

 305.03.4 When an Employee Leaves the City

 All accrued annual leave, including annual leave hours that are banked, (as described above) will be paid to the employee upon termination (either voluntary or involuntary).
 Un-accrued annual leave taken by an employee who resigns or is terminated will be deducted from the employee's last paycheck.

 In the event of the death of an employee who has accrued annual leave, the beneficiary or estate of the employee will be entitled to payment for all accumulated annual leave credited to the employee, up to the maximum allowed.

 In the event of retirement an employee will be allowed to take before the retirement date for the same benefit year (July 1st - June 30th) all annual allocated leave.

+<THE REMAINDER OF THIS PAGE IS BLANK>

+Approved by Mayor & Council

+MAR 18 2024

+MINUTES

-Approved and Adopted by the Mayor & Council this 20th day of February, 2023.
+Approved and Adopted by the Mayor & Council this 22 day of March , 2024.

+2709 ous

+Fleeta S. Baggett, Mayor $\overline{E}$ .
+F. Thomas, City Manager